About Samuel Dick

 Sam’s sister Rose married Andrew Haldane in Port Hedland in 1909, and not long after the pair moved to Broome.
-Sam was in Broome during the outbreak of the Great War, probably working on the luggers as a shell opener.
+Sam was in Broome during the outbreak of the Great War, and had shares in the pearling lugger Mikado.
 He enlisted at Broome but was refused on medical grounds.
 Sam then travelled to Darwin where he was accepted into the AIF, and travelled from Darwin to Brisbane to formally enlist there.

 Sam embarked with his battalion, the 25th Battalion, B Company from Brisbane aboard the HMAT Aeneas on the 29th of June 1915, only two months after his enlistment.
 The battalion arrived in Egypt in August and by early September were in the trenches at Gallipoli.
 By this time the Allied offensive had been launched and turned back, so by December of 1915 the battalion returned to Egypt for further training.

 The 25th Battalion was the first AIF battalion to arrive in France in March 1916.
 Their first major battle was at Pozieres, between 25th July and 7th August.
 Sam was wounded in this battle when he received a gun shot wound to the shoulder and throat.
 He was transported to England to recuperate and remained there until January 1917 when he returned to France, rejoining his battalion in February.
 He was promoted to Corporal in December 2017.